Data Analytics for SaaS Companies: 7 Important Metrics

 SaaS companies, driven by rapidly developing technology and constantly evolving markets, must be agile to survive.
-Moving quickly is essential, but without accurate, up-to-date SaaS data analytics that deliver data-driven insights, software companies are operating blind.
+Moving quickly is essential, but without accurate,churn up-to-date SaaS data analytics that deliver data-driven insights, software companies are operating blind.

 SaaS business leaders must identify the best path to finding and maintaining product-market fit.
 Business intelligence for SaaS can help with this task.
-This post looks at the seven most important metrics for SaaS companies to track, why being data-driven is crucial but challenging, and how a modern BI tool can make your metrics actionable.
+This post looks at the seven most important metrics for SaaS companies to track, why being data-driven is crucial but challenging, and how a modern BI and analytics tool can make your metrics actionable.

 7 Essential SaaS Metrics to Track

 While there are over 100 different key performance indicators (KPIs) you could track, focusing on these seven for your SaaS data analytics will provide the essential information to identify opportunities and spot problems that are holding you back.

 Because SaaS companies depend on recurring revenue rather than a large, initial purchase, they must look not only at overall revenue but also at secured monthly revenue.
 Monthly Recurring Revenue (MRR) measures how much revenue your customers are generating each month.
 This metric ensures cash flow health.
 The formula for calculating MRR is easy: for a given month, sum the recurring revenue generated by that month’s customers.